The Grapevine: from the science to the practice of growing vines for wine

 Instant Download

-(10% GST only applies to Australian Sales)
+$154.00 inc GST (10% GST only applies to Australian Sales)

-‘The Grapevine: from the science to the practice of growing vines for wine’ explores the links between the scientific principles and the practice of viticulture.
-It is primarily intended as a text for undergraduate and postgraduate students, however it will also be of great interest to anyone involved in viticulture and winemaking as, while it focuses on theory, it also contains practical aspects of growing vines for wine.
-It covers the basic principles of the molecular, physiological, biochemical and practical aspects of growing vines for wine.
-Extensive literature reviews provide a snapshot of current knowledge.
+Extensive literature reviews provide a snapshot of current and past knowledge.
 New developments, in both research and practice, are discussed.
 Many diagrams and photographs are included.
 It provides an up-to-date, thoughtful, comprehensive and interesting account of the scientific principles relating to the practice of viticulture.
-‘The Grapevine: from the science to the practice of growing vines for wine’ contains 320 A4 full-colour pages of viticulture theory and practices, research and practical case studies and 290 coloured diagrams/photographs and 74 tables.
+‘The Grapevine: from the science to the practice of growing vines for wine’ 2nd Edition contains 440 A4 full-colour pages of viticulture theory and practices, research and practical case studies and 420 coloured diagrams/photographs and 94 tables.

 Contents include